 Sandra Academy's collection procedures reflect good taste and sound, ethical business practices.
-The name of the National Accrediting Commission of Career Arts and Sciences is not used in the instituion's refund policy nor in any of its collection efforts.
 Collection correspondence regarding cancellation and settlement from the institution itself, banks, collection agencies, lawyers, or any other third parties representing the institution clearly acknowledges the existence of the withdrawal and settlement policy.
 If promissory notes or contracts for tuition are sold or discounted to third parties, the third party must comply with the cancellation and settlement policy of the institution.